“Still living the dream, are we?”

 “Still living the dream?” was our inside joke this past summer.
 At the Escarpment trail race in New York’s Catskills mountains this year, my cousin Bruce had been helping with race timing at the course’s high point.
 A runner ran by wearing an Eiger Ultra t-shirt.
 Bruce assumed he got it while on a Run the Alps trip, and asked the runner if he knew Doug Mayer.
 “I don’t,” the runner replied, “But I’ve sure heard of him.
 That guy has it made.
 He’s living the dream!”

 This summer, as I settled into a new year-round life in Chamonix, it was easy to lose sight of that fact.
 My world was filled with visa appointments at the Préfecture, a burgeoning pile of paperwork required of businesses operating in France, and – happily – every imaginable challenge from a business that continues to grow in exciting new directions.
 That this list resulted from exactly what I had asked for only made matters worse.
-“Be careful what you ask for,” felt like an unheeded stop sign that I had blown through at warp speed.
+“Be careful what you wish for,” felt like an unheeded stop sign that I had blown through at warp speed.

 It happens to all of us at one point or other, I think.
 To varying degrees, we are all living our dreams.
 Some days it’s ten percent of the dream, and some days it’s ninety, but we each do our best to steer ourselves in the direction we want to go.
 To look where we want to go, not where we are going.
 “The car goes where the eyes go,” says the race car protagonist in The Art of Racing in the Rain.

 All summer long, to counteract a looming sense of overload, I kept in mind a story from the NPR show, Car Talk, where I had the good fortune to work for many years.
-For decades, co-host Ray Magliozzi worked fulltime, running a garage on Hamilton Street in Cambridge, Massachusetts, not far from the Massachusetts Institute of Technology from where he had graduated.
+For decades, co-host Ray Magliozzi worked fulltime, running a garage on Hamilton Street in Cambridge, Massachusetts, not far from the Massachusetts Institute of Technology, from which he had graduated.
 One sweltering hot August day, Ray and an employee were pulling a transmission out of a car.
 It was backbreaking work.
 Ray and Pete were drenched in sweat.
 In walked an old professor of Ray’s from his days at MIT.
 “We haven’t seen you in a while, Professor” Pete said.
 “It’s good to see you!”

 “Ah, well… I’ve been on sabbatical,” the professor replied.
 Pete stared at the transmission, stared at Ray, and shook his head woefully, wondering just where in life he had made such a terrible wrong turn.
 “That sure must be nice,” he mused.